top of page

 If you’re recognising yourself in this description, finding anxiety counselling that truly understands the complexity of your experience can make all the difference.
 Not all anxiety therapy is the same, and what you need is someone who can work with both your current symptoms and the deeper patterns that may be driving them.

-When looking for an anxiety therapist, consider finding someone who:
+When looking for an anxiety therapist, consider finding the right person who:

-- Creates a space where your experiences are validated rather than pathologized
+• Creates a space where your experiences are validated rather than pathologised

 What Trauma-Informed Anxiety Treatment Looks Like

 Many people worry that trauma-informed therapy means diving immediately into difficult memories or experiences.
-In reality, effective trauma therapy prioritises safety and stabilization above all else.
+In reality, effective trauma therapy prioritises safety and stabilisation above all else.

 Initial phases often focus on: